Homily (Reflection) for Thursday of the Twenty-Third Week in Ordinary Time (I) (09th September, 2021) on the Gospel

 Judging from the world we live in, one wonders whether Jesus really mean these or were they part of His parables.
 Remember His words, “If any one comes to me and does not hate his own father and mother and wife and children and brothers and sisters, yes, and even his own life, he cannot be my disciple” (Lk 14:26).

 Jesus was not joking.
-He only stated the fact that we must bear in mind always.
+He only stated the fact we must bear in mind always.
 Christianity is a way of life.
-Although it is not an easy way but we must remember also what God has prepared for those who love him.
+Although it is not an easy way but we must remember also what God has prepared for those who love him, cf. 1Cor 2:9.
 We must first endure before we can rejoice, cf. 2Tim 2:12.

 Bible Reading: Lk 14:25-33.